 Is it appropriate to utilize cloud storage services for financial data?
 Why or why not?
 What benefit does it offer and what precautions need to be taken when sending sensitive data over the internet?

 Cloud storage services can be a critical component of any data protection scheme and, when properly implemented, is an ideal solution for separate-site backup of financial data.
-Certainly care must be taken in selecting a cloud storage service – with focus on security practices, reliability, and support, but a quality vendor will provide a cost-effective mechanism for securing data against any on site physical disaster (e.g. theft, virus, fire, flood, etc.).
+Certainly, care must be taken in selecting a cloud storage service – with a focus on security practices, reliability, and support, but a quality vendor will provide a cost-effective mechanism for securing data against any on site physical disaster (e.g. theft, virus, fire, flood, etc.).
 You also have the ability to access data universally or share it with colleagues.
-This makes accessing data effortless when on the move.
+This makes accessing data effortlessly when on the move.